Bellway: History

-The company was founded in 1946 by John Thomas Bell and his sons John and Russell as a housebuilder operating in Newcastle upon Tyne under the name John T. Bell & Sons.
-In 1951 Kenneth Bell, the youngest of the brothers, joined the business.
+The company was founded in 1946 by John Thomas Bell and his sons, John and Russell, as a housebuilder operating in Newcastle upon Tyne under the name John T. Bell & Sons.
+In 1951, Kenneth Bell, the youngest of the brothers, joined the business.
 The three brothers also developed commercial property in the 1950s and their company, North British Properties, was floated on the London Stock Exchange in 1961.
-In 1963, North British acquired John T Bell in a reverse takeover.
+Two years later, North British acquired John T Bell via a reverse takeover.

-The Bell family managed to tap into the huge demand for private housing that followed World War II promoting developments such as Cramlington New Town, built in partnership with William Leech in the early 1960s.
+The Bell family managed to tap into the huge demand for private housing that followed the Second World War by promoting developments, such as Cramlington New Town, that were built in partnership with William Leech in the early 1960s.
 Bellway developed a substantial housebuilding operation in the north of England and sales reached 1,500 units in 1972 with a further 500 in the newly formed Australian and French subsidiaries.
 In 1973, Bellway moved into the south-east with the purchase of A & R A Searle.
-The group continued to expand through England in the 1970s but its overseas operations were less successful and were eventually closed.
+The group continued to expand through the UK throughout the 1970s, however, its overseas operations proved to be less successful and were eventually closed.

-In 1979, the "Bellway" private housebuilding business was demerged from the commercial side of the business under the leadership of Kenneth Bell.
-In 1981 Bellway and fellow Newcastle housebuilder William Leech announced a merger but it was called off within days: "the lifestyle of the two firms looked pretty incompatible".
+In 1979, the "Bellway" private housebuilding business was demerged from the commercial side of the firm under the leadership of Kenneth Bell.
+During 1981, Bellway and fellow Newcastle housebuilder William Leech announced their intention to merge, however, the move was called off days later, allegedly on account of to incompatibilities between the lifestyles of the two firms.
 Diversification had not been wholly satisfactory; Ken Bell became largely non-executive and the day-to-day running of the business was assumed by Howard Dawe.
 Dawe reorganised the business, resumed the regional expansion on a more profitable basis and increased the company's focus on regeneration sites.

-Family involvement with the company ended with the death of Kenneth Bell in 1997.